Wesius/yrep-element-analysis/README.md

 # YREP Spectral Analysis

-Repo for running spectral analysis on various spectrometer outputs.
+Repo for running spectral analysis on various spectrometer outputs using a fully composable function-first pipeline.

 ## Setup (uv)